adean20csc/dcaf-abe/docsite/source/config_bada.rst

 hosts.ini
 ~~~~~~~~~

 The hosts.ini file should include all hosts in the environment to be deployed to.
-The hosts can be grouped as needed by specifying the [group name] in square brackets.
-Refer to the Ansible `Inventory <http://docs.ansible.com/intro_inventory.html>`__ documentation for more information.
+The hosts can be grouped as needed by specifying the :code:`[group name]` in
+square brackets.
+Refer to http://docs.ansible.com/intro_inventory.html for more
+information about the Ansible inventory.

-The inventory for project BADA supports Slimer and Ansible-ScaleIO so in our example there are groups for both.
-There is a :code:`[group_heading]` for each group of like hosts with the corresponding hosts beneath it.
-Specifically for BADA the :code:`[deploy:children]` group is used.
+The inventory for project BADA supports Slimer and Ansible-ScaleIO so in our
+example there are groups for both.
+There is a :code:`[group_heading]` for each
+group of like hosts with the corresponding hosts beneath it.
+Specifically for BADA
+the :code:`[deploy:children]` group is used.

 .. code-block:: bash